ezchx/cyberdecorator/README.md

 # cyberdecorator
 Find the most common colors in an image file using SciPy and K-Means.
-The number of colors selected corresponds to the number of clusters in cyberdecorator.py
+The cluster variable in cyberdecorator.py determines the number of colors selected from the image.

 ![](https://github.com/ezchx/cyberdecorator/blob/master/cd_demo_screen.jpg)